gaehlerm/SoftwareEngineering/README.md

 # 26. Naming

-"And you will know, my name is the law!” – Pulp fiction #exact quote?
+"And you will know, my name is the Lord!” – Samel L. Jackson, Pulp fiction

 How long does a football game take?
 This is a very inocent looking question, yet people might not agree to an answer.
 In Europe most people would say 90 minutes while in the United States, 60 minutes is the common answer.
 The reason for these different answers is very simple: names.
 There are two different sports that have the same name.
 This might cause some confusion.